denialpan/DoABarrelWall/README.md

 And then this legend, because without his videos overall, I would have immediately abandoned my idea since the beginning.
 - [**Zane Helton**](https://www.youtube.com/watch?v=uNXd4KLLjhk&list=PLFWEDfSyl7h_K8Ew4rwTzlUPgWU7nKYri) for his amazing tweak development tutorial series, even though it's slightly outdated, but it was enough encouragement for even for a dummy like me to give tweak development a try.

+#### Conclusion

+This journey to end up with this project has been quite an experience, and I most certainly don't regret it.
+I'm incredibly grateful for the amazing people that I was able to interact with, all of you are truly the best.
+While I may be done with tweak development likely forever, I'll still be around to see what's new, and that's something I don't want to miss.
+Thank you again.

 [Free Release] DoABarrelWall, change lockscreen and homescreen wallpapers with an "unlimited" set amount of images when unlocking device.